nextapps-de/spotlight/README.md

 1. use the non-bundled version of this library (classically contains css files, image files, js files)
 2. use the source files (compatible for the ES6 module system)

-## Whats new in 0.7.1?

-The new version includes tons of fixes, new features and improvements which was collected over the last two years.
-Read the <a href="CHANGELOG.md">Changelog</a> to get all new features.

 <a name="features" id="features"></a>
 ## Features

+- Video Support
+- Mounting HTML node fragments as slides (you can add just everything as a slide!)
+- Gallery groups:
-- Gallery groups (group images to specific galleries)
+  - group images to specific galleries
+  - smart inheritance of group config
-- Gallery Tools:
+- Gallery tools:
   - Fullscreen
   - Zoom in/out
   - Toggle resize
   - Switch theme
   - Autoplay
+  - Download
   - Progress Bar
   - Page
-  - Title (inherits from image "alt"-attribute)
+  - Title (also inherits from image "alt"-attribute)
   - Description
+  - Customizable button
+- Adaptive responsive images (by viewport size, pixel ratio and available internet bandwidth)
+- Auto-fit images and videos (as "contain" or as "cover")
+- Custom Controls
-- Preloader
+- Loading Spinner
 - Prefetch next image (background task)
 - Custom options
 - Simply customize via markup (data-attributes)